DayZedAndConfused762/Y.A.A.C/doc/software.md

 #### Media
 Name|Description|Link
 ---|---|---
-DragonOS_Pi64 SDR Focused Distribution for the Raspberry Pi | SDR Focused Distribution for the Raspberry Pi | https://sourceforge.net/projects/dragonos-pi64/
 RasPlex | A Plex Media Client for the Raspberry Pi computer | http://www.rasplex.com/

 #### SDR
 Name|Description|Link
 ---|---|---
+DragonOS_Pi64 SDR Focused Distribution for the Raspberry Pi | SDR Focused Distribution for the Raspberry Pi | https://sourceforge.net/projects/dragonos-pi64/

 #### Security
 Name|Description|Link
 ---|---|---
+Alpine Linux | Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and Busybox | https://wiki.alpinelinux.org/wiki/Raspberry_Pi
 Kali linux | Kali Linux is an open-source, Debian-based Linux distribution geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering | https://www.kali.org

 #### Unsorted
 Name|Description|Link
 ---|---|---
 Collapse OS | Winter is coming and Collapse OS aims to soften the blow.
 It is a Forth (why Forth?) operating system and a collection of tools and documentation with a single purpose: preserve the ability to program microcontrollers through civilizational collapse | http://collapseos.org/
 RISC OS | RISC OS is a computer operating system designed in Cambridge, England by Acorn.
 First released in 1987, its origins can be traced back to the original team that developed the Arm microprocessor | https://www.riscosopen.org/content/

-Alpine Linux | Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and Busybox | https://wiki.alpinelinux.org/wiki/Raspberry_Pi
-Arch Linux ARM | Arch Linux for ARM processors, a lightweight and flexible Linux® distribution that tries to Keep It Simple | https://archlinuxarm.org/
 BerryBoot v2.0 | Berryboot is a simple boot selection screen for ARM computers like the Raspberry Pi, that allows you to put multiple Linux distributions on a single SD card | https://www.berryterminal.com/doku.php/berryboot chilipie-kiosk | Easy-to-use Raspberry Pi image for booting directly into full-screen Chrome, with built-in convenience features for unattended operation.
 Perfect for dashboards and build monitors | https://github.com/jareware/chilipie-kiosk
 Raspberry Pi Debian | This Web site is built to help you get Debian GNU/Linux easily running if you have a computer of the Raspberry Pi family | https://raspi.debian.net/